akobr/mono.me/docs/Monorepo/good-habits.md

 # Good habits

+## The structure is the key

+The structure is the main sauce in a mono-repository.
+It is essential to have it correct from the beginning.
+My mono repository is constructed from **worksteads** and **projects**, please read the [structure](./structure.md) document for more information.

 ## Unit testing and TDD

 I highly recommend using the TDD development approach.
 My CLI tooling always creates a unit-testing part with any newly created project.